About Mediation

 It succeeds because people do not need to get along in order to mediate successfully.
 In fact, the whole point of mediation is to find rational answers for people who don't get along!
 To mediate successfully, the only thing the people need to agree on is this: a desire to reach fair solutions – even if they differ on what a fair solution might be.
 If that foundation exists, a skilled mediator can develop answers in a way that makes problems with communication, trust, and goodwill irrelevant and in a way that those qualities may actually improve.
 A skilled mediator focuses attention on facts and away from fights.
 A skilled mediator crafts agreement out of adversity.
 So says Henry Kissinger.

-In mediation, we say: Question, Consult, Confirm.
-Take what happens in mediation to those whom you rely upon for guidance, and bring back to mediation your thoughts and concerns.
-If you have confidence that, aided by those you trust, you can make good decisions for yourself; then mediation will allow you to make good decisions. ****
+After a mediation conference, take what happens to those whom you rely upon for guidance.
+This includes parents, friends, clergy, accountants, and of course, attorneys.
+Acid check the facts and the prospects before you decide on a course of action.
+You are the decision-maker, not a judge, not your spouse, and not any advisor.
+If you have confidence that, aided by those you trust, you can make good decisions for yourself; then mediation will allow you to make those good decisions.

 Two women are sitting at a table and one is holding a pencil